We tried modafinil

 This isn’t like drinking a lot of caffeine, modafinil (there’s no street name yet) temporarily improves your memory and problem solving skills.
 Scientists are hailing it as a potential wonder drug, and there is already talk of Olympic-style drug tests for students.

 Is it bad for your health?
 Does it present a moral problem?
+Who cares!
 We tried it and this is what it’s like.

 What it does